(Continued from Part I)

 The mechanism of cheating the poor Indian masses off of millions has been carefully institutionalized by the very first Government after India’s Independence.
 Since then more money has been looted by the Indian politicians and stacked off in secret accounts, than was looted by the British in their entire rule.
 As an aside, there is enough evidence that Rothschilds, the family which controlled the world of banking since 1800s was the largest beneficiary of British loot from India.
 So, the banks like JP Morgan, Citibank, Merril Lynch, etc which were the offshoots of the structure created by the Rothschilds are what they are, in large measure, because of seed money that went into their establishment that was looted from India.

-The incidents of leading up to the Kashmir War and how Pakistan distorts history have been well discussed in this interview with a leading Pakistani analysts who cites credible sources from Pakistani establishment.
+The incidents of leading up to the Kashmir War and how Pakistan distorts history have been well discussed in this interview with a leading Pakistani analyst who cites credible sources from Pakistani establishment.

 The Kashmir War